CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set
+cumulus@leaf01:mgmt:~$ nv set vrf default router bgp address-family ipv4-unicast admin-distance external 150
 ```

 ## nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast admin-distance internal

-Distance to apply to routes from IBGP peers when installed into the RIB
+Configures the distance to apply to routes from IBGP peers when installed into the RIB.
+You can specify a value between 1 and 255.

 ### Usage